bauerDOTuzh/llm_bug_detection/readme.md

     - **modifiedFile**: The modified file without the bug.
 If the buggy function was extracted, it includes a refactored main function and added comments for clear separation.
     - **additional_padding**: A complete gathering of files to add for padding from the same repository, separated by function with clear separation comments.

-- **Python Script: `analyse_data.ipynb`**
-  - Gathers all important information across all models and visualizes the data through graphics.
-  - Classifies the results to provide comprehensive insights.

-- **Python Script: `run_inference.ipynb`**
+- **Notebooks**:
-  - Allows the user to define the model, provider, and desired output.
-  - Runs the inference file based on the defined parameters.

-#### Other Key Files

-- `data_to_process/files.csv`: Main data file generated via the padding algorithm used for LLM calls.
+  - `create_files_with_padding.ipynb`: Using the source files in the subfolder `source_files`, this script creates the code-in-the-haystack files used for RQ2.2.
+The resulting code-in-the-haystack files are saved in `data_to_process/files.csv`,
+  - `run_inference.ipynb`: Runs RQ2.2 on the code-in-the-haystack files extracted by the previous script.
+The results of the bug localisation tasks are saved in the subfolder `runs`.
+  - `analyse_data.ipynb`: For each LLM it computes the accuracy, precision, recall, and other statistics (i.e., logistic regressions) to answer RQ2.2 and understand the impact of bug position and file size on in-file vulnerability localisation.
+The visualisations are saved in the subfolder `results`.

 ### Folder: `./3_optimal_position`

-- **Purpose**: This folder contains the code to run the experiment of the third research question.
+This folder contains the scripts, data files, and analysis results for the  RQ3 experiments.

-- **Script**:
+- **Python Scripts**:
-  - `run_prompts.py`: It runs the prompts for all the CWE types once provided the model name as a parameter.
+  - `run_prompts.py`: It chunks the files used for RQ1 using different chunk sizes and then sends the bug localization prompts for all the CWE types once provided the LLM name as a parameter.
+The results are stored in the subfolder `results`, which contains a CSV table per LLM providing the results of the RQ3 experiments in terms of accuracy, precision, recall, f1_score.

 ## Supplementary information